 You'll be able to access and run your saved search alerts by clicking the "Search Alert" button in the upper right of your screen and going to the "Alerts Created" tab.

 See someone you'd like to connect with but not ready to write that initial message just yet?
 You can save them for later.
-Just click the star in the upper left of their profile card.
+Just click the bookmark icon in the upper right of their profile card.

-After you star a user, you can easily find them again using the filters on the Explore the Community page.
+After you bookmark a user, you can easily find them again using the filters on the Explore the Community page.

 - First, go to the Explore the Community tab (it may be titled differently on your platform, but it should look like the image below).

-- Then look for the filters in the upper left of the screen, and click on the star icon.
+- Then look for the filters in the upper left of the screen, and click on the bookmark icon.

-- You'll see your starred people show up in the search results.
+- You'll see your bookmarked people show up in the search results.